 Trowlesworthy 1 on Dartmoor

-At least 81 double rows are currently known in Great Britain.
+At least 78 double rows are currently known in Great Britain.
 They all include two separate, roughly parallel lines of stones, but as with single rows vary considerably in form and character.
-Double rows are found in most regions although there are none in Central Scotland, where all the alignments are of the single row variety, only two in the Western Isles and one in Argyll and Isles.
+Double rows are found in most regions although there are none in Central Scotland and Argyll and Isles where the alignments are mainly of the single megalithic variety.
+There is only one in the Western Isles and another in the Brecon Beacons.
 Utilising differences in length, stone size and the presence of terminal cairns or stone circles the distribution of the main forms of this type of row is considered below.
 This exercise offers an opportunity to unpick some of the confusion and establish whether there are any helpful patterns or anomalies which can help us understand these monuments.

 As work proceeds the information used in this analysis will inevitably be enhanced.
 This article therefore should be considered as a draft to encourage discussion and the development of ideas and will be updated in the future as research and fieldwork inevitably alters the dataset upon which it is based.

 Distribution of double rows.
 The short double rows are shown with a small red circle, the long ones green and rows with an unknown length are shown blue.
 The distribution of the separate symbols can be seen by clicking the different layers on and off.
 To do this open the full version by clicking on the rectangle at the top right of the map.

 The double row distribution is very much clustered towards SW England, but nevertheless the tradition appears to have been widespread with occasional examples being found in most regions apart from Argyll and Isles and Central Scotland.
 Why a second line of stones was sometimes added is currently not fully understood, but it is likely to have been to ensure the more focused control of the linear movement that these monuments imply.